jhb188/react-talk-sample-app/README.md

       - Easier to reason about
         - State is contained within the application rather than in individual components
         - Data flows one direction throughout your application
         - Debugging is much easier

 ## Testing
-- Each component has it's own test
+- Each component has its own test
 - Since components are pure testing is simplified
 - Use the Jest test runner
   - Node based
   - Allows mocking functions
   - Has `expect` assertion functions built in
   - Unit testing (not end to end)
-- Very [basic tests](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#testing-components) are easy to implement and can provide some safety with very little effor.
+- Very [basic tests](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#testing-components) are easy to implement and can provide some safety with very little effort.

 ## Deployment
 - Use S3 as your webserver